-Atomistic computer simulations of the mobility and nanomechanics of grain boundaries
+Atomistic computer simulations of the mobility of grain boundaries

-Additionally, we investigate how the change of grain boundary structure, ranging from atomic arrangements to faceting transitions, can influence mechanical deformation mechanisms due to interactions with dislocations.
-These insights will drive future efforts to engineer the grain boundaries to obtain favorable properties.
+We investigate how the change of grain boundary structure, ranging from atomic arrangements and segregation to faceting transitions, can influence grain boundary migration.
+Grain boundary phases of various grain boundary types are examined, for example in shear-coupled motion setups.
+The disconnection modes and the defect energies are analysed.
+The energy barrier for grain boundary and disconnection motion are evaluated to study grain boundary kinetics.
+These insights will drive future efforts to engineer the grain boundaries and its phases to obtain favorable properties.